raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

   //=> 15
 ```

-Addition is **commutative**, meaning that it makes no difference how we group the operations, we get the same result.
-But not all operators are commutative.

-Subtraction is not commutative, we get different results depending upon how we group or order the operations:
+Addition is **associative**, meaning that it makes no difference how we group the operations, we get the same result.
+But not all operators are associative.
+For example, subtraction is not associative, we get different results depending upon how we group or order the operations:

 ```javascript
 (((((0 - 1) - 2) - 3) - 4) - 5)